1989 Detroit Tigers season: August

+August 7: For the first time in his major league career, Lou Whitaker starts a game at a position other than second base.
+Batting third and penciled in as the Tigers' designated hitter, Whitaker drives in two runs in Detroit's 5–3 win over the Milwaukee Brewers.
+The game was the first of a doubleheader and Whitaker returned to his customary position for the nightcap, a 5-2 Tiger loss.

+August 17: Pitcher Brian DuBois makes his Major League debut.
+Named the starting pitcher against the New York Yankees at Yankee Stadium, DuBois goes six innings, allowing only two runs, but the Tigers' offense doesn't cooperate and the DuBois and the Tigers fall by a score of 2–1.
+DuBois had joined the Tigers after being traded for Keith Moreland on July 28.

+August 18: In what would be the final appearance of his major league career, pitcher Willie Hernandez pitches the 9th inning of the Tigers' 7–3 win over the New York Yankees at Tiger Stadium.
+The 1984 Cy Young winner and MVP gives up a two-run home run to Bob Geren.
+Hernandez would reinjure his elbow that plagued him all season and finished the season with a 2–2 record and 15 saves.
+The game was also notable in that it was Bucky Dent's managerial debut for the Yankees, taking over for Dallas Green.

-August 19: In the early morning hours, pitcher Charles Hudson, driving drunk, slammed his mother in-law’s Mercury Cougar into a telephone pole in the Detroit suburb of Farmington Hills, Michigan.
+August 19: In the early morning hours, pitcher Charles Hudson, driving drunk, slammed his mother in-law's Mercury Cougar into a telephone pole in the Detroit suburb of Farmington Hills, Michigan.
 He spent a day and a half in intensive care with a broken left leg, right ankle and his right knee needed reconstructive surgery.
-A month later, Hudson was sentenced to one year’s probation after pleading guilty to driving while impaired.
+A month later, Hudson was sentenced to one year's probation after pleading guilty to driving while impaired.
 Investigators said his blood alcohol level the night of the accident was 0.11.
 Under Michigan law, 0.10 was considered the legal limit.

 Hudson would later discuss how he began to drink as he struggled in his baseball career.
 He would not pitch in the major leagues again and the Tigers released him in November 1989.